-As if all that wasn’t enough, I’ve also taken on side jobs throughout the years including work as a digital ethnographer, consulting on design work, and of course my latest stint in teaching at the university level.
-Along with that, I’m also mentoring a few researchers/designers as they navigate their careers.
+As if all that wasn’t enough, I’m also mentoring a few researchers/designers as they navigate their careers and teaching as an adjunct at the university level.
 I have to say, out of all of the things I’ve done, teaching and mentoring have been some of the most rewarding.

 As you can imagine, one of the things I love to promote is going out and trying something new for which you are completely unqualified.
 If you’re out of your comfort zone, then you’re learning and growing and becoming something more than you were before.
 In the words of Nike, Just Do It!